blakesmods/web/apps/web/content/wiki/1.12/extendedcrafting/blocks/crafting-tables.md

 Simply place the Table in the world and open the GUI.
 Items placed inside an Extended Crafting Table will remain when closing the GUI.

-These Tables can be upgraded to [Auto Crafting Tables](auto-crafting-tables.md) to allow for auto-crafting and automation.

 ## Screen Overview

 ![](/assets/extendedcrafting/v1/screens/table_screen.png)